-- When pie crust is ready, remove from oven.
-Turn oven temperature down to 350.
+When pie crust is ready, remove from oven.
+Turn the oven temperature down to 350'F.

-- Spread the apple sauce mixture on the bottom of the baked tart.
+Spread the chilled apple sauce mixture on the bottom of the baked tart.

-- Take your apple slices and arrange them in neat rows slightly overlapping each other.
-Sprinkle with sugar (approximately ½ cup) and bake for approximately 20 minutes or until you notice that the apples are starting to get golden brown.
+Take your apple slices and dry them on a kitchen towel.
+Arrange them in neat rows slightly overlapping each other.
+Sprinkle with sugar (approximately 1/2 cup) and bake for approximately 20 minutes or until you notice that the apples are starting to get golden brown.